zeller-dev/minimaz-cli/README.md

 ## ⚙️ Configuration

-Customize your build using a `minimaz.config.json` file in the root directory:
+Customize your build using a `minimaz.config.json` file:

 ```json
 {